What Should You Do As A Christian?

 10. Seek First the Kingdom of God and His Righteousness

+“Seek first the kingdom of God and his righteousness.
 This is the most important commandment.
-The word “first” here means ‘to seek out, desire, or pursue.’
-This can be compared with Matthew 6:33 which says “But seek first the kingdom of God and his righteousness (rightness), and all these things will be added to you.”
+The word “first” here means ‘to prioritize, first desire, or pursuit.’
+This is what Matthew 6:33 says, “But seek first the kingdom of God and his righteousness (rightness), and all these things will be added to you.”

 11. Store up Treasures in Heaven Rather than Earthly Possessions

+As a Christian, you should focus on storing up treasures in heaven rather than on earth.
+Material possessions are temporary and can be lost or stolen.
 Worrying about material things is pointless because they are temporary and can be lost or stolen.

-we hope that you now have a better understanding of what being a Christian means, as well as some of the things that go along with it.
+We hope that you now have a better understanding of what being a Christian means, as well as some of the things that go along with it.
 If not, don’t worry about it!
 There’s always time to learn more.
 We encourage everyone who reads this article to keep learning and growing in their faith because there are so many opportunities out there for people like you!

 Leave a Comment